The-Code-Zone/pxt-minecraft/tutorials/christmas/dinner/c.md

 ## Try it!

 Type **dinner** to build the kitchen.
-Put some coal in the furnaces to cook the chicken, potatoes and carrots.
+Put some coal in the furnaces to cook the chicken and potatoes.